jlagneau/libft/README.md

 ---

-## Compile

-### 1. Normal

-	make

-or :

-	make re

-to erase objects and rebuild everything.

-### 2. Compile with debug flags

-	make debug

-or :

-	make redebug

-to erase objects and rebuild everything with debug flags.

-## Test
+## Installation

     make && make test

+There's no make install.
+Copy the file manually if you need to.

 ## License